-Mourners injured in stampede chaos at vigil for slain rapper
+Mourners injured in stampede at vigil for slain rapper

-(Reuters) - At least two people were critically injured and 10 others hurt after hundreds of fans stampeded during a vigil for slain, grammy-nominated rapper Nipsey Hussle in Los Angeles late Monday, officials and media reports said.
+(Reuters) - At least two people were critically injured and 10 others hurt after hundreds of fans stampeded during a vigil for slain rapper Nipsey Hussle in Los Angeles late Monday, officials and media reports said.

-There were initial reports of shots fired in a crowd gathered outside Hussle’s clothing store in south Los Angeles, where the musician was shot and killed on Sunday, police and media reports said.
+Gunfire was reported in a crowd outside Hussle’s clothing store, Marathon Clothing, in south Los Angeles, where he was shot and killed on Sunday, police and media reports said.
 But Los Angeles Police Chief Michel Moore said on Twitter: “Reports of shots fired at the vigil do not appear accurate.”

-The Los Angeles Times said several people were stabbed after a fight that broke out at the vigil and two people were in a critical condition.
+The Los Angeles Times said several people were stabbed after a fight broke out at the vigil and two people were in a critical condition.
 Reuters could not immediately confirm the report.

 A local ABC news station reported on Twitter: “A HUGE stampede of people rushed out of the @NipseyHussle memorial area.
 People thought they heard something break or a loud noise and started running.”

-A spokesperson for the police was not immediately available early Tuesday to elaborate on what happened.
+No one from the police was immediately available early Tuesday to elaborate on what happened.

-Hussle, 33, whose real name is Ermias Asghedom, was shot multiple times Sunday afternoon and rushed to a hospital, where he was pronounced dead.
+Hussle, 33, whose real name was Ermias Asghedom, was shot multiple times Sunday afternoon and rushed to a hospital, where he was pronounced dead.
+Two other people were wounded in the shooting, police said.

-His death sent shockwaves through the U.S. entertainment world, with celebrities posting memories of the musician on social media.

-Two other people were wounded in the shooting Sunday outside Hussle’s store, Marathon Clothing, police said.
+Early Tuesday, police named Eric Holder, 29, of Los Angeles as a suspect in the shooting and said he had fled the scene Sunday in a Chevy Cruze driven by an unidentified woman.
+No motive has been disclosed by police.

 Hussle grew up in south Los Angeles and often talked about being in a street gang during his teenage years.
 He had since become a community organizer, according to media reports.